baoqt/GenericWarehouseWebsite/README.md

 # GenericWarehouseWebsite
-COMPE 561 Database website project

----

 Giovanni
 Jack Tran
 Bao Tran
 Taha Kittani
----
+## COMPE 561 Database website project
+Warehouse website for an online retailer.
+Not used by general consumer, but by employees and managers to handle their stocks.
+Has direct access to database.

-TODO:
+## TODO:
 1. Login page
 	*	Make the home page a login prompt
 	*	Have different privileges for regular employee and manager